schlessinger-lab/pyvol/README.md

 where the value of lig_excl_rad is added to the Van der Waals radii of each atom in the ligand selection when calculating the exterior surface of the protein.

 ### Sub-pocket Partitioning
-Sub-partitioning is enabled by setting the subdivide paramter to True:
+Sub-partitioning is enabled by setting the subdivide parameter to True:
 ```python
 pocket protein_selection, subdivide=True
 ```